Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 dictionaries by number of words

-Here, English has one that is over 700,000 words, while German is at only about 330,000.
+English’s dictionary has over 700,000 words, while German is at only about 330,000.
 That means, English has a lot more words available to say the same thing.
 It can also express itself with more nuance.
 So, if you wanted to translate English into German, you might run into difficulties finding the exact equivalent.
 This is a common thing that makes translation difficult.

 Other Problems

-Aside from that, there are general translation problems that we already talked about on this blog, such as:
+Aside from that, there are general translation problems we already covered on this blog, such as:

-• Homonyms where words can have the same spelling but different meaning and pronunciation, which can especially make translating written text difficult
+• Homonyms where words can have the same spelling but different meaning and pronunciation.
+This can especially make translating written text difficult.

 5 Hardest Languages to Translate (And Why They Are Difficult)